The Art & Performance track invites the TEI community to speculate on how the arts impact, inspire and shape our scientific research practice.

 TEI2021 uses ACM workflow for submission templates and published papers.
 This requires the use of a simplified one-column template for submission, while the final two-column paper has to be rendered for publication after acceptance.
 For further details please follow the provided instructions or contact our Publication Chairs.

 Art and Performance reviews are not blind, the submissions should therefore include the author(s) name and affiliation.
-In addition to the description of the artwork, applicants must submit a setup information form (technical rider) describing the technical and logistical requirements of exhibiting/performing their work.
+In addition to the description of the artwork (approx. 2-4 pages in two-column format), applicants must submit a setup information form (technical rider) describing the technical and logistical requirements of exhibiting/performing their work.
 It is also recommended to submit a short video or other additional review material documenting the artwork, as well as an optional biography and/or portfolio.